Constance of Antioch: Widowhood

 Raymond was killed in the Battle of Inab during an expedition against Nur ad-Din Zangi on June 29, 1149.
 Since Raymond and Constance's four children were still underage, there was no one to "perform the duties of a prince and raise the people from despair", according to William of Tyre.
 Nur ad-Din invaded the principality and seized all Antiochene territories to the east of the Orontes River.
 Aimery of Limoges, Latin Patriarch of Antioch, directed the defense, but most noblemen preferred a secular ruler.
 After learning of Raymond's fate, Constance's cousin, Baldwin III of Jerusalem, hurried to Antioch and assumed the regency.
 He also concluded a truce with Nur ad-Din.

 Baldwin III returned to Antioch in summer 1150.
-He wanted to persuade Constance to remarry, proposing three candidates (Yves, Count of Soissons, Walter of Saint Omer, and Ralph of Merle), but she declined.
+He wanted to persuade Constance to remarry, proposing three candidates (Yves of Soissons, Walter of Saint Omer, and Ralph of Merle), but she declined.
 Urged by Baldwin III, Constance went to Tripoli in early 1152 to meet him and her two aunts, Melisende and Hodierna.
-The two ladies tried to persuade Constance to choose among the three candidates, but she returned to Antioch without making a promise to remarry.
+Constance's aunts tried to persuade her to choose among the three candidates, but she returned to Antioch without making a promise to remarry.
 According to William of Tyre, Patriarch Aimery convinced Constance to resist, because he wanted to control the government of the principality.
 The Byzantine Emperor Manuel I Komnenos sent his widowed brother-in-law, the middle-aged John Rogerios Dalassenos, to Antioch to marry Constance.
 However, because of his age, she "regarded him with displeasure", according to the contemporaneous John Kinnamos, and refused to marry him.

 Historian Steven Runciman says that Constance may have refused the candidates proposed by Baldwin III and Manuel I because she had met Raynald of Châtillon, a knight from France.
 Even though William of Tyre described Raynald as a "knight of common sort", Constance decided to marry Raynald.
 Their betrothal was kept secret because Constance wanted to obtain Baldwin III's permission for the marriage.